 Mobility creates Masters, a ground-breaking international Network – MoCMa

-CATS has been awarded a grant within the framework of the Danish Council for Independent Research’s E2016 and F2017 call.
+CATS has been awarded a grant within the framework of the Independent Research Fund Denmark’s E2016 and F2017 call.
 The aim of this grant is to strengthen research areas that are geographically and institutionally scattered, and to support networks which could lead to larger projects or larger interdisciplinary groups of researchers working across institutions.

 The aim of the research-network MoCMa is to share knowledge, experience and results amongst the participating institutions while investigating materials, the background for, and the impact of the coloured ground layers in paintings across Europe from the Early Modern Period.
 Within this there is a special focus on the preconditions available to painters in Scandinavia, based on the mobility and circulation of artists/artisans and their materials across geographical boarders.